-British American Tobacco’s goal is to reduce the public health impact of its products.
+BAT’s goal is to reduce the public health impact of our products

 Tobacco products pose real and serious health risks and the only way to avoid these risks is not to use them.
 But many adults choose to smoke, so the Group’s top priority continues to be working towards reducing these risks and making available a range of less risky tobacco and nicotine-based alternatives.
-At the same time, the British American Tobacco’s strategy is to offer alternatives to smoking, with the potential for harm reduction.
+At the same time, BAT’s strategy is to offer alternatives to smoking, with the potential for harm reduction.

 An unprecedented confluence of technology, societal change and public health awareness has created a unique opportunity: the opportunity to make a substantial leap forward in our long-held ambition to provide our consumers with potentially reduced-risk tobacco and nicotine choices.

 It is widely acknowledged that most toxicants linked to smoking related diseases are produced by burning tobacco.
 This is why, BAT’s Research & Development Centres focus on the development of potentially reduced-risk products which offer a similar to smoking experience but with no combustion.